privacybydesign/pbdf-website/pages/en/issuance.md

 Attributes: school and/or study diploma
 <a class="button" style="cursor: not-allowed;" disabled>
 <img src="/images/diploma-logo.png">Load attributes via DUO</a>
 This experimental service has been temporarily disabled due to a change in the diploma documentation by DUO.
-We are happy to receive feedback about possible use-cases via irma 'at' privacybydesign.foundation. ([more information](/issuance-diploma), [try anyway](/uitgifte/diploma))
+We are happy to receive feedback about possible use-cases via irma 'at' privacybydesign.foundation. ([more information](/issuance-diploma))